narval-xyz/armory/README.md

 1. Run `make packages/release/build` and follow the prompts to bump the projects' versions.
+1. Run `npm install` to update `package-lock.json`.
-2. Commit and push the changes to your branch.
+1. Commit and push the changes to your branch.
-3. After your branch is merged, manually trigger the [packages pipeline to publish](https://github.com/narval-xyz/armory/actions/workflows/packages-publish.yml) the new version to NPM.
+1. After your branch is merged, manually trigger the [packages pipeline to publish](https://github.com/narval-xyz/armory/actions/workflows/packages-publish.yml) the new version to NPM.